sbmathews/hello-world/README.md

 # hello-world
-my first git project to lear and practice
+my first git project to learn and practice using git